 Pay at Table functionality is integrated with EPOS and allows staff to print the bill for the table and split payment straight from the card machine without having to return to the till terminal.
 Self-service kiosks are also on the rise, especially amongst the quick service (QSR) operators.

-Technology like this is proven to help restaurants turn tables up to four times faster, while improving customer satisfaction and overall dining experience.
+Technology like this is proven to help restaurants turntables up to four times faster while improving customer satisfaction and overall dining experience.

 On the online sphere, a fully integrated Payment Gateway is a must to optimise online customer purchasing experience.
 This is possible with real One-click payment integrations only.
 Customer’s Credit Card details can be saved when they place their first order, allowing for simplified, very quick payments thereafter.
 Practical and secure, one-click payment benefits both the buyer and the seller.
+Restaurant tech in payment.

 Making the case for loyalty, white-label app pioneers 5loyalty, have been developing bespoke solutions with integration in mind.
 Today’s consumers expect instant gratification and with functionality such as in-app ordering, payment and push notifications, businesses can engage up to 15 times more with their customers.

-Taking this a little further, Como Sense offer an effective customer engagement platform that uses data to personalise customer experiences.
+Taking this a little further, Como Sense offers an effective customer engagement platform that uses data to personalise customer experiences.
 The powerful built-in marketing automation is powered by AI and can grow visits and spend by up to 48%.

 A full loyalty integration with EPOS and online ordering turns customer transaction data into opportunities for sustained customer growth and omnichannel engagement.